Aya Koren: Film

 In 2001, after completing her acting studies, she earned her first film role in the Ophir Award-winning Late Marriage, playing the character of Ilana.
 In 2002, she starred in Eytan Fox's romantic drama Yossi & Jagger, playing a female soldier in love with a homosexual army officer (Yehuda Levi) who is having a secret affair with his commanding officer.
 In 2003 she appeared in Hakohavim shel Shlomi (Shlomi's Stars), playing the character of Rona.
 She was nominated for an Ophir Award for her role.
 In 2004 she acted in Sipur Kayitz (Summer Story).

 Personal life

 Koren became a chozer b'teshuvah (returnee to religious observance).
 She was featured with other Tel Aviv actors who rejected a secular Jewish lifestyle in a 2014 series broadcast on Channel 1.
-She and her husband, Eyal Koren, have seven daughters.
+She and her husband, Eyal Koren, have nine daughters.
 During her second pregnancy, in 2006, she signed a $10,000 contract to model maternity clothes for the for2 brand's fall–winter campaign, but was fired for breach of contract when she refused to be photographed with her pregnant belly exposed.